mutagen-io/mutagen/doc/ssh.md

 # SSH

+Mutagen provides support for synchronizing with filesystem locations accessible via SSH.
+This support extends to SSH clients and servers found on both POSIX and Windows systems.

+## Requirements

+Mutagen requires an OpenSSH client installation to be available on your system.
+This is the default for almost all POSIX operating systems, so you probably don't need to do anything if you're on macOS, Linux, or one of the BSDs.
+Windows is supported as well, but please see the [section on Windows support](#windows) for more detailed information.

+Mutagen should support most SSH server implementations, so long as they support OpenSSH's `scp` and `ssh` implementations.
+If you run into trouble with a particular SSH server implementation, please file an issue.

+## Usage

+SSH synchronization endpoints can be specified to Mutagen's `create` command using an SCP-like URL syntax of the form:

+    [user@]host[:port]:path

+The `user` component is optional and will be passed to OpenSSH to override the default username.

+The `host` component can be any IP address, hostname, or alias understood by OpenSSH.

+The `port` component is also optional and is an extension to the standard SCP URL syntax.
+If specified, it will be passed to OpenSSH to override the default port.

+The `path` component is interpreted in the same way as an SCP path.
+It can be an absolute path, e.g.

+    user@host:/var/www

+a relative path (in which case it's considered relative to the user's home directory), e.g.

+    user@host:path/in/home/directory

+a home-directory-relative path, e.g.

+    user@host:~/path/in/home/directory

+or an alternate user home-directory-relative path, e.g.

+    user@host:~otheruser/path/in/their/home/directory

+The `path` component is not allowed to be empty.

+## Mechanism of action

 Mutagen's SSH support is provided by the OpenSSH installation on your system.
+Mutagen uses the OpenSSH suite's `scp` command to copy agent binaries to remote systems and the `ssh` command to run and communicate with the agent binaries over standard input/output streams.

+Mutagen redirects SSH prompts to its `create` and `resume` commands via the `SSH_ASKPASS` environment variable.

 This design has a number of advantages:

 - OpenSSH installations are nearly universal in the POSIX world, and